Betsson: Products

-BetSafe released the free mobile app for App Store on May, 26 in 2016.
-Since then it has 25 updates.
+BetSafe released the free mobile app for App Store in 2016.

-Later in 2016, Betsafe has added Poker and Virtual Sports to their app.
-In new updates they have also added new games, recently played widget, personalized casino lobby and have included a navigation tab bar.

-As for Android, Betsafe provides an app developed by BML Group ltd, compatible with wide range of Android devices including Samsung, Xiaomi, Motorola, Huawei, Vivo, LG, Sony, and HTC.
+For Android, Betsafe provides an app.

 Business acquisitions

 In 2011 the company acquired all of the shares in the Betsafe Group for SEK 292 M. The aim of the acquisition was to increase Betsson's market presence and enable continued growth.
 The acquisition grew Betsson's number of customers to approximately 419,000 — surpassing Unibet in the number of active players.
 That same year Betsson signed an agreement with a Chinese state-owned company regarding the development of joint-owned gaming operations.

 In March 2017, Betsson completed its £26 million acquisition of NetPlay TV's assets, adding Jackpot247, SuperCasino and Vernons to its European gaming multi-brand portfolio.

 In February 2020, Betsson acquired Gaming Innovation Group B2C assets.

 In August 2021, Betsson acquired Inkabet.
 Betsson subsidiary SW Nordic Limited brokered the $25 million deal.
 As part of the deal Betsson agreed to a $4 million performance incentive if Inkabet outperform EBIT targets.

 In August 2021, Betsson acquired 28% of Canadian start-up Slapshot Media Inc, for a purchase price of $2.4 million.